Dheerajmadhukar/karma_v1/README.md

 ## Description
 **KARMA_v1**
 is a simple bash script automation that can talk to [Shodan](https://shodan.io) Premium API and find active IPs, ASN, Common Vulnerabilities, CVEs &amp; Open Ports.

+**This VERSION (karma_v1) limit to 1000 IPs/Results only***

 #### Installation